gongcastro/translation-elicitation/README.md

 git clone https://github.com/gongcastro/translation-elicitation.git
 ```

+Download the `data` folder from the Open Science Framework repository: [https://osf.io/9fjxm/](https://osf.io/9fjxm/) into the main project folder.

 #### 2. Install R dependencies with renv

 You will need to install [R 4.3.3](https://cran.r-project.org/bin/windows/base/old/4.3.3/).
 Other versions of R may work, but have not been tested in the present project.